fewarren/Omeka-S-Library-Theme/README.md

 # Foundation S

 This is an Omeka S theme based on ZURB Foundation Sites.
 It currently comes with a default stylesheet for prototyping as well as 3 other style options.

+> This theme has been adapted for the Library Theme with a production-focused footprint.
+> See MAINTENANCE.md for maintenance, deployment, and lessons learned.

 ## Installation

+- Deployment: see DEPLOY.sh (supports DRY_RUN=1) for deploying only production-required files.
+- Maintenance and dev-tools: see MAINTENANCE.md (includes dev-tools/export-modern-defaults.php usage).

 For basic out-of-the-box use of the theme, follow the [Omeka S User Manual instructions for installing themes](https://omeka.org/s/docs/user-manual/sites/site_theme/#installing-themes).

 For more advanced use, such as customizing the theme with Sass, you'll need to install the tools with [NodeJS](https://nodejs.org/en/) (0.12 or greater).
 Navigate to your theme directory and run `npm install`.